top of page

-Some of The Black Paintings (Fear of Black Consciousness) are undergoing further evolution.
+Version II The Black Paintings (Fear of Black Consciousness) are undergoing further evolution.
 These works now incorporate corrugated iron as a backdrop, alongside shiny black fabric, expanding foam, African carvings, and wigs.
-The inclusion of corrugated iron is particularly significant as it explores concepts of extraction and exploitation, issues elaborated in the chapter on China in Africa.
+The inclusion of corrugated iron is particularly significant as it explores concepts of extraction and exploitation, issues elaborated in Forbes’ wider interests of China in Africa.
 While the corrugated iron adds considerable aesthetic value to the artwork, it simultaneously raises concerns about the exploitation of people, their lands, and the environment.

 At the global level, black consciousness faced the implication of global Euromodern colonialism.
 Its globality promised the threat of an aspiring antiblack world.
 This global challenge brought black consciousness as an awareness of hatred of black people into facing Black consciousness—the kind that reaches for possibilities by which to become agents of history.